 While the cheapest in the range, the Torque 5 still offers an impressive spec for the money.
 On the alloy frame, there's a RockShox ZEB R with a Super Deluxe Select R shock.
 The drivetrain is covered by SRAM and for the most part, the SX range excluding the shifter which is an NX unit.
 The crank is a Truvative Descendant 6K.
 Brakes on the Torque 5 are SRAM Guide T's and they'll slow down a pair of RaceFace AR30 wheels.
 Everything else on the bike follows suit with the Torque 6.

 The Strive is Canyon's purpose-built enduro bike.
-It's the only bike in the brand's range that features Shapeshifter tech which changes the bikes rear travel and geometry with the press of a button.
+It's the only bike in the brand's range that features Shapeshifter tech which changes the bike's rear travel and geometry with the press of a button.
 In its low setting, the Strive gets a 66° head angle, a 72.9° seat tube angle, 435mm chainstays, and an L frame has a 464mm reach.
-As for travel, there's 160mm at the front and 150mm at the rear.
-Something that sets the Strive apart is that it's only available with a carbon frame and it's also a 29er.
-The Quixle also finds it's way onto the Strive.
+As for travel, for 2021 the Strive gets 150mm of travel a the rear with a 170mm fork.
+Each bike in the range also benefits from a carbon frame.

 As the most expensive rig in the range, the Strive CFR comes with some top-shelf kit.
-It's built upon Canyon's carbon frame with a Fox 36 Factory FIT4 fork (with 170mm of travel on this model only) matched with a Fox Float DPX2 Factory shock.
-The drivetrain on this one is a Shimano XTR M9100 groupset with matching brakes.
-There's also an e*thirteen TRS+ chain guide.
-Upping the bling factor is a set of DT Swiss EXC 1200 carbon wheels that get a pair of Maxxis Minion DHR II's with an EXO casing and 3C Maxx Grip compound.
-The dropper on the CFR is a Fox Transfer Performance Elite and the rest of the bike is finished off with Canyon's own kit.
+It's built upon Canyon's carbon frame with a Fox 36 Factory GRIP2 matched with a Fox Float DPX2 Factory shock.
+The drivetrain on this one is a Shimano XTR M8100 groupset with XTR M9120 four-pot brakes.
+There's also an MRP V2 ISCG chain guide.
+Upping the bling factor is a set of DT Swiss EXC 1200 carbon wheels that get rubber from Maxxis with an 2.5" Assegai at the front and a 2.4" DHR II at the rear with an EXO+ casing and 3C Maxx Grip compound.
+The dropper on the CFR is a OneUp Components V2 and the rest of the bike is finished off with Canyon's own kit.

 The Strive CF 9.0 isn't quite as blingy as the CFR but it still benefits from some pretty trick kit.
-At the front, there's a RockShox Lyrik Ultimate and a RockShox Super Deluxe Ultimate RCT shock out back.
-The drivetrain on this bike is mostly SRAM XO1 but there's a GX chain.
-The crank is a Truvativ Descendant Carbon with a 32t chainring and an e*thirteen TRS+ chain guide.
-Stopping the bike is a set of SRAM G2 RSC brakes and it rolls on a pair of Reynolds TR 309 carbon wheels.
+At the front, there's a RockShox Lyrik Ultimate RC2 and a RockShox Super Deluxe Ultimate RCT shock out back.
+The drivetrain on this bike is mostly SRAM XO1 but there's a GX chain and XG cassette.
+The crank is a SRAM X01 carbon unit with a 32t chainring and an MRP V2 ISCG chain guide.
+Stopping the bike is a set of SRAM G2 RSC brakes and it rolls on a pair of DT Swiss EXC 1501 carbon wheels.
 The tyres and finishing kit is the same as what you'll find on the CFR.
-The dropper post on this bike is a RockShox Reverb Sealth with the 1X lever.

 The Strive CF 4.0 gets a pretty significant drop in price and such a drop is reflected in its kit list, compared to its pricer range-mates.
-The fork here is a Fox 36 Performance Elite and the shock is a Fox Float DPX2.
-The drivetrain comes from Shimano and the full Deore XT range apart from the shifter, which is a SRAM MMX XO1.
-The chain guide is a CNGU MRP AMg V2 and the brakes are Shimano XT M8120s.
-The wheels on this built are DT Swiss E 1700s and they get the same tyres, and finishing kit as the rest of the range, and there's a Fox Transfer Performance Elite dropper post.
+The fork here is a Fox 36 Performance Elite and the shock is a Fox Float DPX2 also from the Performance Elite range.
+The drivetrain comes from Shimano and the Deore XT range apart from the shifter, which is a SRAM MMX XO1 and the SLX Cassette.
+The chain guide is an MRP V2 ISCG and the brakes are Shimano XT M8120s.
+The wheels on this built are DT Swiss E 1700s and they get the same tyres, and finishing kit as the rest of the range, but there's Canyon's own Iridium dropper post.